Leah123-d/Trivia-Game/README.md

 Here are ideas that I would like to add to this project in the future:
 1. Add more CSS styling to make the app more personalized
+2. Add better handling for closing drop-down menus
-2. Add additional categories for quiz topics
+3. Add additional categories for quiz topics
-3. Add more testing for each component
+4. Add more testing for each component